 - Facial numbness and tingling

-If headaches or mental confusion occurs, the tumor may be life-threatening.
+If you have headaches or mental confusion, the tumor may be causing a life-threatening condition.
 Call your doctor right away.

 - MRI scan